Artorp/factorio-computer/Docs/AssemblyQuickstart.md

 The top of the stack is initially at the memory address in the stack pointer (`SP`).
 The stack grows "down" in memory, so pushing decreases the stack pointer, and popping increases it.

-There is yet no stack overflow exception, should the stack overflow it will begin overwriting the RAM from the buttom up.
+There is yet no stack overflow detection, should the stack overflow it will begin overwriting the RAM from the buttom up.

 When using the stack the stack pointer should be initialized to the desired last address.
 For 256 words, it will be adress 255, or 0xff.
 Example program: